Kings Domain

-Kings Domain is an area of parklands in Melbourne, Victoria, Australia.
-It surrounds Government House Reserve, the home of the governors of Victoria, the Sidney Myer Music Bowl, and the Shrine Reserve incorporating the Shrine of Remembrance.
+The Kings Domain is a 36 ha urban parkland and an iconic part of the city centre of Melbourne, in Victoria, Australia.
+The Domain surrounds Government House Reserve, the home of the governors of Victoria, the Sidney Myer Music Bowl, and the Shrine of Remembrance.
+The Domain is important to the people of the Eastern Kulin nation and also has historical importance for its association with the early settlement of Melbourne and the foundation of British colonial administration in Victoria.

-The park was established in 1854, extending the Domain Parklands further north-west, it covers an area of 36 hectares of lawns and pathways set among non-native and native Australian mature trees, a mixture of deciduous and evergreens.
-In the 19th century the Kings Domain was managed by the Director of the Botanic Gardens, so many of the trees were planted by Baron Ferdinand von Mueller and later by William Guilfoyle.
-Around the Domain are scattered memorial statues and sculptures, each with their own story.
+Established in 1854 and initially cleared of trees, the Kings Domain gradually grew and extended further north-west.
+The area comprises lawns and pathways set among non-native and native Australian mature trees, a mixture of deciduous and evergreens.
+In the 19th century the Kings Domain was managed by the director of the Botanic Gardens, so many of the trees were planted by Baron Ferdinand von Mueller and later by William Guilfoyle.

-Kings Domain is part of a larger group of parklands directly south-east of the city, between St. Kilda Road and the Yarra River known as the Domain Parklands, which includes;
+There are many memorial statues and sculptures spread throughout the Kings Domain.